10daer/EurOrbit/README.md

 ## Project Overview

 The European travel agency aims to boost travel bookings by providing website visitors with a convenient way to check the 7-day weather forecast for major European cities.
 This initiative is expected to enhance the user experience, prolong visitor engagement on the website, and ultimately drive online bookings.
-To meet these goals, a webpage has been developed to retrieve weather forecasts from an external service.
+To meet these goals, a webpage [Eurobit](https.eurobit.netlify.app) has been developed to retrieve weather forecasts from an external service.

 ## Features